aidan-lane/MastersProject/README.md

 # Master's Thesis Project
-Fuzzy Search in the Cloud
+Fuzzy Search on Encrypted Data in the Cloud